DocSJ1980/dts-fb-activities-frontend/QWEN.md

 # Project Context for dts-fb-activities-frontend

-This document provides an overview of the `dts-fb-activities-frontend` project for use in future interactions and development tasks.
+This document provides a comprehensive overview of the `dts-fb-activities-frontend` project for development and maintenance tasks.

 ## Project Overview